mrfdev/CMI/Resources/Alternatives/CMI-config-clean.md

   CommandSorting: true
   # By default we will not allow Rcon type commands, if you have your server properly setup to accept remote console commands safely and you have a need then you can enable it
   AllowRconCommands: false
+  # When enabled Rcon feedback message will not include color codes for cleaner display
+  CleanRconCommands: false
   # Percentage value (1-100) to pick best command match if command cant be found
   # Example: /cmi spawnmb will have 87.5% match with /cmi spawnmob
   # Set to 0 to disable